kissZs/spanish_experiment/README.md

 Information about the experimntal subject(me):
 * Native language: Hungarian
-* Second Languages: English, Japanese, (In addition I know a handful of German words but I'm completely incompetent)
+* Second Languages: English, Japanese, (In addition I had German classes for 4 years, but I have gained practically zero competence, although I remember a bit about the grammar and a handful of words)
 * Age at the start of the second attempt:21
+* Location during both attempts: Hungary

 About the second attempt: